The IP65 means the degree of protection against accidental contact and ingress of dust along with water jets from any direction.

 |2nd digit: 5||–||–||Protection against water jets from any direction|

-The first digit of a luminaire with protection class IP65 means that it is completely protected against contact and against the ingress of dust.
+The first digit of a light or light fixture with an IP rating IP65 means that it is completely protected against contact and against the ingress of dust.

-The second code number still protects the lamp against water jets from all directions.
+The second digit of the IP code denotes the protection of the light against water jets from all directions.

 Is IP65 waterproof?

-For example, a lamp with protection class IP65 may be hosed down with a garden hose.
-However, this must not be submerged.
-For this at least protection class IP67 is necessary.
+For example, a lamp with an IP rating of IP 65 may be hosed down with a garden hose.
+However, it must not be submerged.

 Is IP65 rainproof?

-IP65 lights are protected against water jets and are therefore ideal for outdoor use.
+IP65 lights are protected against water jets and are, therefore ideal for outdoor use.
+Rain falls at a mild pressure, therefore the IP65 rating is sufficient to keep lights or electrical equipment safe.

-While lights with protection class IP44 should only be attached directly to the house wall or under a roof, IP65 lamps can also be used outdoors when it is raining.
+While IP44 rated lights or enclosures should only be attached directly to the house wall or under a roof, IP65 lamps can also be used outdoors when it rains.

 Where are IP65 rated lights suitable?